-But how do you step into the empowering work of the Holy Spirit (one of the four basic works of the Holy Spirit)?
+But how do you step into the empowering work of the Holy Spirit (one of the Four Basic Works of the Holy Spirit)?

-In Dunamis Project #1, Gateways to Empowered Ministry, you learn about who the Holy Spirit is, what the Holy Spirit does, and what does it mean to be filled with the Holy Spirit.
 In this video, Earl Rutledge shares some of the principles of how we prepare ourselves to receive the empowering work of the Holy Spirit.

 The Dunamis Project is a wonderful opportunity to not just learn about what the Bible teaches about the Holy Spirit but to grow in experiencing the work of the Holy Spirit.

 The following is an except from the Manual: Gateways to Empowered Ministry: The Person and Work of the Holy Spirit by Rev. Dr. Zeb Bradford Long, Edited by The Rev. Douglas McMurry, Presbyterian & Reformed Ministries International, (c) 2006